ResNET FAQ

 If you have any questions or require assistance please contact ResNET Support at resnet@mtroyal.ca

 To connect a game console to ResNET you will need an Ethernet connection to the network port in your unit.
 Wired ports are availabe in either your bedroom or the living room of your suite/townhouse.
-Note: West Residence has two ports in the bedrooms, however, only the first port is active.
+Note: West Residence has two ports in the bedrooms, however, only one port is active.

 Game consoles cannot connect to the wireless ResNET network due to the security settings - game consoles are not capable of the required username and password authentication.